Skip to main content

 12How does this differ from the Amazon FBA Profit Calculator?

-The FBA Profit Calculator works at the per-unit level — what each sale earns after fees.
-This Restock Calculator works at the per-time level — when to reorder and how much.
-They're complementary: profit-per-unit (from the profit calc) × units-per-cycle (from this one) = profit per restock cycle, which this calculator surfaces directly.
+The FBA Profit Calculator works per-unit (what each sale earns after fees).
+This Restock Calculator works per-time (when to reorder and how much).
+They're complementary: profit-per-unit × units-per-cycle = profit per restock cycle, which this calculator shows directly.

 13How often should I recalculate my reorder point?